you82-0/TrueInternet/USER_GUIDE_EN.md

 <!-- Analogy -->
 ## Analogy
-Assuming you are about to jump into your first manual VPN, I'll try to explain step by step
+Assuming you are about to jump into your first manual VPN, I'll try to explain basics step by step
 ### How Internet Works
 * Normal: `Client(your device) → ISP → DNS → Destination`
 * With Proxy: `Client(your device) → Proxy → Proxy's DNS Built-in → ISP → Destination`